 Belarus - minsk

-Living and working in Lisbon, Portugal, ALEX KUZNETSOV (b.
+Living and working in Lisbon, Portugal, ALEX K. SMITH (b.
 1978) collaborates extensively with publications, brands and private institutions such as Vogue, AD magazine, Elle Decoration, Tumi, Adidas and Prince Albert II of Monaco Foundation.
 His solo exhibitions were held in Speerstra Gallery in Bursins, Switzerland, Triumph Gallery and MSK Eastside Gallery in Moscow, National Center of Contemporary Arts in Minsk, Mirus Gallery in San Francisco.
 His work has been shown and collected around the world, including New York, Los Angeles, London, Seoul, Hong Kong, Tokyo, Brussels, Geneva, Paris, Monaco, Barcelona, Berlin.